 Part 4 - Philosophy and Presence

-Presence of mind – importance & effects
+Significance of Presence of mind

-Learning from the present
+Learning takes place in the present

 Stillness & unity – power of an unmoving mind

-Discrimination: ring & gold, substance & form, transient & eternal
+Discrimination between substance & form, transient & eternal

 The moving mind: circling thought, dream & procrastination

-Absolute existence as unlimited, infinite and complete.
+Absolute existence: unlimited, infinite and complete.

-Relative existence as changing, transient and dependent.
+Relative existence: changing, transient and dependent.

-Thought – As a Man Thinketh, James Allen
+The power of Thought – As a Man Thinketh, James Allen

 What in reality actually is present?